PieterDS/Oxo_Console/README.md

 ### General
 This repository contains an OXO game wchich is run in the console.\
-An UML diagram was created which contains an overview of the classes and their members.
+An UML diagram was created which contains an overview of the classes and their members.\
+The game is based on a tutorial found in the book *The C# Player's Guide (3rd Edition)* written by *RB Whitaker*.

 ### Functionality
 - The game lets the user choose the size of the OXO board.